 Physics is concerned with the study of the universe from the smallest to the largest scale: it is about unravelling its complexities to discover the way it is and how it works.
-Such knowledge is basic to scientific progress.
-The language of physics is mathematics: formulating physical theories sometimes requires new mathematical structures.
-Physics is a fundamental science and a practical subject.
+Discoveries in physics have formed the foundation of countless technological advances and play an important role in many scientific areas.
 Many techniques used in medical imaging, nanotechnology and quantum computing are derived from physics instrumentation.
 Even the World Wide Web was a spin-off from the information processing and communications requirements of high-energy particle physics.
 The contributions of physics to solving global problems such as energy production, environmental protection, global warming and public health are essential and have an enormous impact on our society.

 Oxford has one of the largest university physics departments in the UK, with an outstanding and very diverse research programme in six sub-departments: